Bioviking/Protein-Prediction-Project/README.md

-Place protein seq to be predicted into the folder:~/Documents/Protein_Project/newproject/src/Predictor/ Read below
+Place protein seq to be predicted into the folder:~/Documents/Protein_Project/newproject/src/Predictor/

+Read below

 Predictor script:
-1. predictor.py  - Is a working training file and predictor file.
+1. predictor.py  - Is a working training file and predictor file(NB!FULL DATASET- see predictor_small_dataset.py for a smaller training dataset and functional 3fold hard coded predictor combo).
 This is hard coded to receive my mainset, train a linear svm model and call in a file to be predicted
 Run the predictor.py script this will take some time as the training of the model and the predictor is combined.